 Danny J. Anderson, Ph.D.

-Anderson became Trinity’s 19th president in May 2015, after serving as a faculty member, administrator, and dean at the University of Kansas.
+Anderson previously served as a faculty member, administrator, and dean at the University of Kansas.
 A native Texan, Anderson began his academic career in 1985 at the University of Texas at Austin.
 He received a bachelor of arts in Spanish from Austin College (Sherman, Texas), and a master’s and doctorate in Spanish at the University of Kansas.
 He joined the Kansas faculty in 1988 as an assistant professor in Spanish and was named a full professor in 2003.
 An award-winning teacher, he received the ING Award for Teaching Excellence; a W.T.
 Kemper Fellowship for Teaching Excellence; and a National Endowment for the Humanities Fellowship for University Teachers.

 A specialist in Mexican literature and cultural studies, his research examines the history of literary publishing houses and the social history of literary reading in Mexico.
 He has published two books and more than 20 scholarly articles.